 Skip to Content

-Many people believe things about homosexuality that aren't true.
+Many people believe things about gays that aren't true.
 Here are some questions people sometimes have.

 Question: Can gays and lesbians change their sexual orientation if they really want to?
 Can't they get some kind of treatment?